 If you’ve moved to Denmark to work, study, or settle long-term, you’re probably already covered by the generous Danish healthcare and welfare system.
 But one area where the state doesn’t step in is life insurance, especially when it comes to financially protecting your loved ones in case the worst happens.
 That’s where you may want to consider a life insurance in Denmark.

 Many Danes have some form of life insurance, often through their employer’s pension scheme.
 But as a foreigner, it’s not always clear what you’re covered for, or if you need to arrange additional protection on your own.
-In this guide, I’ll help you understand how life insurance in Denmark works, what options are available for you as a foreigners, and what to look for based on your work and family situation.
+In this guide, we will help you understand how life insurance in Denmark works, what options are available for you as a foreigner, and what to look for based on your work and family situation.

-If you are looking for detailed guides on issues related to insurances in Denmark, you may want to check out my two other guides, where I cover these topics in detail:
+If you are looking for detailed guides on issues related to insurances in Denmark, you may want to check out our two other guides, where we cover these topics in detail:

 What Is Life Insurance in Denmark?